Allergies

 • Avoid contact with mold.
 (See tips below.)

 • Take medicine for nasal or other allergic symptoms.
 Antihistamines and nasal corticosteroid sprays are available without a prescription.
 If you have allergic asthma, talk with your doctor about which medicines may be best for you.
-You may also be a candidate for immunotherapy (allergy shots or tablets).
+You may also be able to get immunotherapy (allergy shots or tablets).
 Immunotherapy may help reduce symptoms and medicines and provide more effective long-term control of your symptoms.
 Learn more about allergy treatments.

 How Can I Prevent an Allergic Reaction to Mold?